connecting

 Peradeniya Botanical Gardens

-A short drive outside of Kandy on the way from/to Pinnawela are these beautiful gardens opposite the manicured University of Peredeniya.
-The Mahaweli Ganga River which source is the sacred mountain, Sri Pada ( Adam’s Peak), loops around these beautiful grounds.
+A short drive outside of Kandy on the way from/to Pinnawala are these beautiful gardens opposite the manicured University of Peredeniya.
+Originally a royal pleasure garden for Kandyan kings, the royal botanical garden project began under Alexander Moon in 1821, focussing on tropical plants and in 1843, the gardens were expanded with plants from Kew Gardens and other locations.
+The British know how to do gardens, and today, collections include orchids, palms and spice gardens.
+The The Mahaweli Ganga River which source is the sacred mountain, Sri Pada ( Adam’s Peak), loops around these beautiful grounds.

 Check on Booking.com or Agoda.